adamcatley/adamcatley.github.io/docs/AirTag.md

 ### Power

 There are 2 positive battery terminals.
-Both need 3V to power the AirTag.
+Both need 3V applied to boot the AirTag.

+However, only the left side battery terminal actually powers the electronics.
+The voltage on the right side terminal is sensed but consumes only ~50nA in most modes. *It could be used to power the U1 chip when UWB is activated for Precision Finding.*

 There are 5 100uF capacitors around the edge of the top side of the PCB.
 They keep the device powered up for several seconds with the battery removed.
 This likey helps with the [reset procedure](https://support.apple.com/en-gb/HT212251#:~:text=repeat%20the%20process%20four%20more%20times,%20removing%20and%20replacing%20the%20battery) of removing the battery 5 times in short succession.